chimericdream/worldofpannotia.com/game-rules/adventuring/combat/mechanics/index.md

 ### Hit Points {#hit-points}

 When your hit point total reaches 0, you're disabled.
 When it reaches -1, you're dying.
-When it gets to your <a href="#loss-of-hit-points">negative hit point threshold</a>, you're dead.
+When it gets to your negative hit point threshold, you're dead.

 ### Speed {#speed}